Max-Plastix/railcore.github.io/customization/12v_fans.md

+# 12V Fan Support
-In the standard build, the RailCore's Duet2 board supports only 24v Fans but the Duex5 makes it very easy to add 12v Fans to your design.
+In the standard build, the RailCore's **Duet2** board supports only 24v fans but the **Duex5** makes it very easy to add 12v Fans to your RailCore.

-Inexpensive 12v fans in 120mm, 80mm or other common computer-case size can be used to cool the electronics enclosure or printer interior, and the Duet firmware makes it easy to assign a thermostat for fan control.
+Inexpensive 12v fans in 120mm, 80mm or other common computer-case sizes can be used to cool the electronics enclosure or printer interior, and the Duet firmware makes it easy to assign a thermostat for automated fan control.
 The Duex5 provides a built-in 12v 2A switching regulator for LEDs or Fans, but it is not enabled by default.

 # Enable the 12v Power Supply
 Study the [Duex5 Connection Pinout](https://duet3d.dozuki.com/Wiki/Duex_wiring_diagrams) to identify the `INT 12V EN` jumper near the top-left of the board.